tiefpunkt/arduino_sd_recovery/README.md

 ## Software
 I took 3 steps in the recovery process.

-### cardinfo
+### CardInfo
-The SD card library in the Arduino IDE contains an example called _cardinfo_.
+The SD card library in the Arduino IDE contains an example called `CardInfo`.
 It connects to the card, and gets information such as size, filesystem type, and a list of files on the card.

 That worked, so I kept going.